Mirror a Yum Repository on Oracle Linux

 7. Change the SELinux context of the base directory.

-The free lab environment requires these steps as Oracle Linux defaults SELinux to enforcing mode.
+Oracle Linux requires these steps as it defaults SELinux to enforcing mode.

 sudo semanage fcontext -a -t httpd_sys_content_t "/u01/yum(/.*)?"